ZKI-PH-ImageAnalysis/leishmania/README.md

 - **`CUDA available: False` but you have a GPU**
   → Update your NVIDIA drivers.
 Otherwise, the project will run on CPU.

+- **Camera not working**
+  → Double-check that your microscope camera is plugged in **before** running `create_config.py`.
+If not, close everything, connect the camera, and run the command again.

 ---

-Done!
+✅ Done!
 You now have everything set up on Windows.
 Remember: **1) Open Anaconda Prompt → 2) Activate environment → 3) Go to project folder → 4) Run livestream.**
 ## Developing

 ### Built With